-❖ RE-ENTRY
+✤ RE-ENTRY

 Provide re-entry services and aftercare programs such as professional case managers, mentors, and/or employment opportunities to youth who are exiting custody from the Camp and Juvenile Hall.
-Programming should also focus (at a minimum) on family/guardianship connections, educational assistance, vocational training, employment assistance, substance use interventions, and housing support and assistance for youth who cannot live with relatives and are transitioning to adulthood.
+Programming should also focus (at a minimum) on family/guardianship connections, educational assistance, vocational training, financial education, employment assistance, substance use interventions, and housing support and assistance for youth who cannot live with relatives and are transitioning to adulthood.
 In addition, programming should be individualized to assist with developmental asset deficits.
-Aftercare should include integrative, collaborative services (i.e., counseling, education, vocational) and supervision designed to prepare youth who have experience an out-of-home placement for re-entry into their community.